derekyin27/MKS22X-Pacman/README.md

 5/21/19
 Derek:

-Albert: Today, I made ghost a separate file and wrote drew the actual ghost on the code.
+Albert: Today, I made ghost a separate file and wrote and drew the actual ghost on the code.